Rafat-Khandaker/GeoServices-Core-Container/README.md

 # How To Run Container
  ### Pre-Requisites:
-  -Download and install Docker Desktop
+  - Download and install Docker Desktop
-  -Switch to Linux mode
+  - Switch to Linux mode

 ###  Instructions:
   -Download project